BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/cti-for-starface/new and planned/_index.md

 - Hiding the CTI functions in the Role center for non-CTI users
 - Add compatibility for versons 7.2 and 7.3 for STARFACE phone systems

+### Version 2.1.0.0 - 04.01.2023
+- Implementation of new license check.
+- Error correction for writng of activity entries.
+  In some cases an error occured while writing the entry, because it already existed.

 ### Version 2.0.0.3 vom 16.11.2022
  - Error correction: When a person contact calls from now on the contact card of this person will open instead of the company contact card.